biosql/biosql.github.io/wiki/Schema_Overview.md

 The location of each seqfeature (or sub-seqfeature) is defined by a location entity, describing the stop and start coordinates and strand.
 A seqfeature may have multiple locations (i.e. split locations are handled).
-Start and stop coordinates may be left NULL to accomodate some forms of "fuzzy" locations.
+Start and stop coordinates may be left NULL to accommodate some forms of "fuzzy" locations.
 Additionally, a location may refer to a "remote" sequence, i.e. not the sequence associated with the bioentry, this is accomplished by a dbxref\_id link.